douglaslwatts/gemini_bug_example_api/README.md

 ## Bug

-When using the chat-bison models, we can do this exactly with success using a list of `ChatMessage`, which is the history data structure used for those models.
+When using the chat-bison models, we can return the chat session history in the response body, and accept it in the request body with success using a list of `ChatMessage`, which is the history data structure used for those models.
 However, when we try this using Gemini, there is an error stating that the `Content` object, which is the history data structure for Gemini models, is not JSON serializable.

+The intention is that the caller is another application and the chat history is stored there.
+If any further conversation with the chat history is needed, then that history can be passed in subsequent requests.
+This is working in a real world application using the chat-bison 32K model but the plan is to change over to using the Gemini Pro model once this bug is fixed.

 ## Bug Repro Instructions

 1. Create a service acount JSON credentials file and place it in the root of the project with the name `vertex_creds.json`.
 The `GOOGLE_APPLICATION_CREDENTIALS` environment variable already points to this file name/location in the `.env` file.
-2. Ensure that you are using Python 3.12.2 (`Python -V` -> `Python 3.12.2`)
+2. Ensure that you are using Python 3.12.2 (`python -V` -> `Python 3.12.2`)
 3. `python -m venv venv`
 4. `source venv/bin/activate`
 5. `pip3 install -r requirements.txt`